Artemides/blockchain-scdsa-next/README.md

 - Allows to transfer value between peers
 - Uses Metamask for signing the transactions
 - Validates the given signature in the Backend
-- Data is static stored into a centralized server for practice purpuses.
+- Persists data in locally in a json file

 ## Used